-In December 2010, the Company procured a \$50,000 line of credit, with Capital One, N.A. serving as a revolving lender, a letter of credit issuer and as an administrative agent and Branch Banking and Trust Company serving as a revolving lender and a letter of credit issuer, which matures on December 28, 2013.
+In December 2010, the Company procured a \$50,000 line of credit (with Capital One, N.A. serving as a revolving lender, a letter of credit issuer and as an administrative agent and Branch Banking and Trust Company serving as a revolving lender and a letter of credit issuer), which matures on December 28, 2013.
 The line of credit provides for a senior secured revolving credit facility of up to \$50,000 with a standby letter of credit sublimit of up to \$20,000.
 The line of credit may, upon satisfaction of certain conditions, be expanded up to \$75,000.
-Currently, eight of the Company's properties are pledged as collateral under its line of credit.
-The interest rate per annum applicable to the line of credit is equal to the London Interbank Offered Rate, or LIBOR, plus an applicable margin of up to 3.00% depending upon the Company's leverage.
-The leverage ratio used in determining the applicable margin for interest on the line of credit is continued ability to meet customary lending requirements, such as compliance with financial and operating covenants and its meeting certain lending limits.
+Currently, nine of the Company's properties are pledged as collateral under its line of credit.
+The interest rate per annum applicable to the line of credit is equal to the London Interbank Offered Rate, or LIBOR, plus an applicable margin of up to 3.00%, depending upon the Company's leverage.
+The leverage ratio used in determining the applicable margin for interest on the line of credit is recalculated quarterly.
+The Company is subject to an annual maintenance fee of 0.25% per year.
+The Company's ability to access this source of financing is subject to its continued ability to meet customary lending requirements, such as compliance with financial and operating covenants and its meeting certain lending limits.
 One such covenant requires the Company to limit distributions to its stockholders to 95% of our FFO, with acquisition-related costs required to be expensed under ASC 805 added back to FFO.
 In addition, the maximum amount the Company may draw under this agreement is based on a percentage of the value of properties pledged as collateral to the banks, which must meet agreed upon eligibility standards.